Our Team

 Early Childhood Educator and Indigenous Youth Leader

-A mother of five children, married for over 12 years and a Graduate of Child Education.
+Yvonne is mother of five children, married for over 12 years and a Graduate of Child Education.
 Doing something brave and bold helps you to believe that you are capable of facing those fears, and can overcome anything life throws at you.
 Yvonne is keen on doing this work, to empower others to have that same boldness, to be brave, and to overcome their fears and vulnerabilities.

-Yvonne has volunteered and led teams with BRAVE Education for over two years, leading our initiatives in northern remote communities, where we deliver together with local youth and adult leaders to provide empowering prevention education.
+Yvonne has volunteered and led teams with BRAVE Education for over five years, leading our initiatives in northern remote communities, where we deliver together with local youth and adult leaders to provide empowering prevention education.

 Christine Château